Agent Skills Developer Guide

 # React Component Standards

-## File Structure Rules
+## File Structure

 ```

-├── index.ts # Re-export only
+├── index.ts # Named re-export only

-├── ComponentName.tsx # Implementation
+└── ComponentName.tsx # Implementation (props interface inline)

 ```